TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32-C3/C3 Super Mini/README.md

 ## GPIO

-The **ESP32-C3** features 22 GPIOs, but the **C3 SuperMini** exposes only 13 due to its compact size.
-Of these 13 GPIOs, 10 are freely usable, while the remaining 3 are strapping pins and cannot be used during boot.
+The **ESP32-C3** features 22 GPIOs of which the **C3 SuperMini** exposes 13 (due to its compact size).

+Of these 13 GPIOs, 10 are freely usable, while the remaining 3 are *strapping pins* and cannot be used during boot.

 <img src="images/c3_bottom_overview_t.png" width="50%" height="50%" />